Cooperation and the social brain hypothesis in primate social networks: Acknowledgments

 \section{Acknowledgments}

-N. Masuda acknowledges support from AFOSR European Office (under Grant No. FA9550-19-1-7024), the Japan Science and Technology Agency (JST) Moonshot R\&D (under Grant No. JPMJMS2021), and the National Science Foundation (under Grant No. 2052720).
+N. Masuda acknowledges support from AFOSR European Office (under Grant No. FA9550-19-1-7024), the Japan Science and Technology Agency (JST) Moonshot R\&D (under Grant No. JPMJMS2021), the National Science Foundation (under Grant Nos.
+2052720 and 2204936), and JSPS KAKENHI (under Grant Nos.
+JP 21H04595 and 23H03414).
 M. Collier acknowledges funding from the Morris Animal Foundation (under Grant No. D22ZO-059).
 We thank Shweta Bansal for her thoughtful comments on this work.
 We thank Pratha Sah, Jose Mendez, Grant Rosensteel, Elly Meng, and Sania Ali for their contributions to the development and growth of the Animal Social Network Repository.